spinnaker/spinnaker.github.io/reference/artifacts-with-artifactsrewrite/in-kubernetes-v2/index.md

 {% include toc %}

-Artifacts play an important role in the Kubernetes Provider V2.
-Everything from the manifests you deploy, to the Docker images or ConfigMaps they reference can be expressed or deployed in terms of artifacts.
+Artifacts play an important role in the Kubernetes provider v2.
+Everything from the manifests you deploy to the Docker images or ConfigMaps they reference can be expressed or deployed in terms of artifacts.

 # Manifests as artifacts